On extensions for gentle algebras: Determining extensions in the module category

-Since $\theta_1$ is a homotopy letter of length 1, we must have $\theta_1 = \omega_j$.
-If $\phi'_1$ is inverse or zero then we reach a non-commuting endpoint condition.
+Since $\theta_1$ is a homotopy letter of length 1, in order to obtain a graph map supported in more than one degree, we must have $\theta_1 = \omega_j$.
+If $\phi'_1$ is inverse or empty then we reach a non-commuting endpoint condition as defined in Section~\ref{subsec:quasi-graph}, see also \cite[\S 1.4.4]{CPS} for more details on non-commuting endpoint conditions.
 This contradicts the fact that $\f$ is a graph map.
-Thus $\phi'_1$ must be direct and $\phi'_1 = \theta_2$.
+Thus $\phi'_1$ must be direct and $\phi'_1 = \theta_{2}$.
 We are therefore in the setup of Lemma~\ref{Graph map in antipaths} and the corresponding extension in the module category is an arrow extension.